How do you attach a lightning arrestor to your Helium hotspot antenna? What does one look like? Is it dangerous?

 Here’s what it looks like once you crimp it.

-I crimped both sides, used a heat gun to shrink it down all tight and pretty, and I had my grounding wire.
+I crimped both sides, used a heat gun (Steinel HL2020E if you must know) to shrink it down all tight and pretty, and I had my grounding wire.
 You want these to be as short as possible.

 All that was left was to connect everything up.
 Here’s what it looks like without a bunch of words pasted in.
 Yes, I could’ve made the grounding cable shorter.
 I just didn’t.